CFN-softbio/VISION/README.md

 *Figure 2: VISION deployment at NSLS-II 11-BM CMS: GUI was launched at the beamline workstation, with backend processing performed on HAL.
 LLM-based cog results are displayed to prompt user confirmation, followed by execution on Bluesky or other software.*

+## EnvTrace
+To see an implementation of the EnvTrace method (written before the creation of the package), please see `backend/tests/test_op_cog.py`.
+This file contains the new testing methodology for our operator cog, using a beamline simulator, allowing us to track PV changes to generate a more accurate coding score.

+For the publicly usable package, which is written to be modular, please visit: https://github.com/CFN-softbio/EnvTrace

+## MLST Paper Code
+Looking for the project's public release as it was during the MLST 2025 release?
+Please switch to the `2025-mlst` branch.

 ## Directory Structure
 Highlight of the most important files: